vedend/cool-coach/README.md

-# buildspace
+# Cool Coach
 ### Welcome 👋
-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.
+This is cool coach, that converts your boring and vague goals into SMART goals